kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 In the movie, you enter one dream, then another inside it, and then another.
 The surface still looks familiar.
 But as you descend, things become less literal.
 An object can be a projection.
 Several objects can combine to express something that none of them means alone.
 And something small, placed deep enough, can reorganize what happens in every level above it.

 Three observations keep pulling me back into the model.
-After `brother`, an early decoder layer surfaces `who` before the final word resolves to `now`.
-Deeper in the encoder, a distributed pattern carries much more recoverable phone information than its brightest human-readable label.
+Near the output, an early decoder layer surfaces `who` after `brother`, before the final word resolves to `now`.
+Deeper down—away from the language-model head and into the encoder—a distributed pattern carries much more recoverable phone information than its brightest human-readable label.
 And when I place a small intervention below the surface, its effect can travel through later layers and later time steps.

-I do not take these as three conclusions.
-I take them as three places where the model gives us a better experiment.
+I do not treat these as conclusions.
+I treat each as a clue for designing the next, sharper experiment.

 <figure class="note-figure note-figure--illustration">
   <a href="{{ '/assets/img/audio-jacobian-lens/inception-into-j-space-hand-drawn.jpg' | relative_url }}">